formation-res/formation-res/README.md

 ## Introduction

-The FORMATION REST API is intended for third parties to provide information about objects to FORMATION.
+The FORMATION REST API is intended for FORMATION customers to provide information about objects to FORMATION.
 This may include coordinates, meta data, or custom information tags.

 To use the API, you need the following bits of information that will be provided by FORMATION: